awmckinley/config/modules/net.ssh/README.md

-# SSH
+# Secure Shell

-Software for network connectivity and secure shell access.
+Tools for secure remote access and file transfer using the SSH protocol.